joesan/plant-infra/pi/README.md

 ### STEP 4: Set up K8s Master

-So we now have installed the kubeadm tool with which we will initialize our master node.
+So we now have installed the kubeadm tool, we will use this to initialize our master node.
 To do this we first create a config file called kubeadm_config.yaml

 ```
 $sudo nano kubeadm_conf.yaml